Social Justice, Racial Equity Collaborative (SJREC): Transforming from the Inside Out

 This work needs to be done collaboratively and with many diverse people, diverse in race, gender, and age.
 We have formed a Racial Justice Council and Leadership Team to develop, advise, and carry this work out into the community together with Engagement Partners to further cascade the work throughout our community and potentially around the country.

-Our History: We began with Home Salons with women this past winter – deep and profound conversations and out of that came the clarity that we were ready to move into action.
-The women recommended the men, men who were similarly committed to transformative change and to an inside/out approach.
-Our Council grew out of this with meetings in March, June, and November.
+Our History: We began with Home Salons with women in the winter of 2016 – deep and profound conversations and out of that came the clarity that we were ready to move into action.
+The women recommended the men, men who were similarly committed to transformative change and to an inside out approach.
+Our Council grew out of these salons with meetings in March, June, and November 2016.
 The Council is populating our committees which are led by the Leadership Team.
 We have gone through the chartering process to put legs under our work and to make a plan for action.

 Our Framework: We recognize the urgent need for systemic change around racial justice in Charleston.
 We are cognizant of the widely shared feeling that conversation is not enough.
-In creating the Social Justice, Racial Equity from the Inside Out Council, The Sophia Institute seeks to convene and align respective goals, resources, and audiences to maximize collective impact for Social Justice and Racial Equity.
+In creating the Social Justice, Racial Equity Collaborative Council, The Sophia Institute seeks to convene and align respective goals, resources, and audiences to maximize collective impact for Social Justice and Racial Equity.

 For the purposes of our work, we define Social Justice as a proactive reinforcement of policies, practices, attitudes, and actions that produce equitable power, access, opportunities, treatment, impacts, and outcomes for ALL, regardless of race, community and power.